DUNE/p3s/README.md

 ### Pairing Jobs to Data
-Setting the environment variables to supply information about I/O is preferred due to flexibility of such method.Dependencies between interfaces of jobs in a workflow need to be minimized.
+Setting the environment variables to supply information about I/O is preferred due to flexibility of such method.
+Dependencies between interfaces of jobs in a workflow need to be minimized.

 Once a WF is defined (based on a DAG), so are dataset characteristics